-- Crop production and marketing strategies for specialty melons and artichoke in several eco-regions of Texas.
+- Production and marketing strategies for specialty melons and artichokes.
+TDA-SCBG-USDA.